etcminer1/etcminer/README.md

 # etcminer

-> Ethereum classical(ETC) miner with OpenCL, CUDA and stratum support
+Ethereum classical(ETC) miner with OpenCL, CUDA and stratum support

-The etcminer is an ETC GPU mining worker.
-It originates from ethminer project.
+The etcminer is an ETC GPU miner, it originates from ethminer project.

 ### Features